fmcwradar/Microwave_Imaging/README.md

 The actual preparation of the radar data is done in `Radar_Evaluation_Modul.py`.
 This file contains the class 'radar_measurement_evaluation'.

-## Getting Started
+## Documentation
-For both VNA and FMCW radar imaging exemplary measurement data can be found in the folder 'Exemplary Measurement Data'.
+All the signal processing steps that are implemented can be found in the `.pdf` file 'Flow-Chart'.

 ## What else?
 If you have any comments feel free to write me an e-mail to m.maier@tu-braunschweig.de.